How angel investment can help your business

 A quicker route to business investment

 The big problem facing most new businesses is funding.
 How do you get the money you need in order to make your business grow?
-We've discussed some of the options in our guide on raising money for your business, but an increasingly popular choice is angel investment.
+We've discussed some of the options in our guide to financing your business, but an increasingly popular choice is angel investment.

 Angel investors are different to banks or venture capitalists.
 They invest their own money – either personal wealth or business funds.
 With fewer people to consult and signatures to obtain, angel investment offers a quick route to funding.